Armina101/alx-system_engineering-devops/0x19-postmortem/README.md

 Issue Summary:

 Duration:
-Our little adventure unfolded on March 15, 2024, from 10:00 to 12:30 UTC.
+Our little adventure unfolded on January 15, 2024, from 10:00 to 12:30 WAT.
 If it were a movie, we'd call it "The Database Connection Leak Strikes Back."

 Impact:
 Imagine trying to upload cat pictures and getting stuck in a black hole.
 That's what happened to 15% of our users during this cosmic disturbance.
 They were left in the dark, wondering if their furry friends had broken the internet.